c-silber/LettersFromEveryone/README.md

 ## Get started

 Fill out your info at our website, then we'll do the rest.
+That's it.